EricCHChang/FaceSimPercep/README.md

 ### Preparation

-* Put the stimuli (57 face images) in the `stims` folder and run the `create_imgMat.m` script to create a mat file (e.g., `ims_new.mat`) that stores all face images.
+* Put the stimuli (57 unfamiliar face images) in the stims folder and run the `create_imgMat.m` script to create a mat file (e.g., `ims_new.mat`) that stores all face images.

-    * Due to copyright restriction, face images and the mat file are not provided here.
+    * Due to copyright restriction, face images are not provided here, but you can find information of the stimuli (unfam1 to unfam57) used in our work (Chang et al., 2017, 2021) in the excel file [stims_names_match.csv](stims/stims_names_match.csv).

 * To create all pairs of faces and randomize trial order in advance for a given participant, type the following codes in the Matlab Command Window